numfocus/gsoc/2016/proposals/rai-vivek.md

 1. One way to avoid it would be to generate a unique `machine-id` and use that as a primary identifier key.
 This key will act as foreign key for key for other table and maintain consistency.
-2. Just execute a SELECT statement on table `machine-info` and see if that information is already record.
-If yes, then update the records in `software_version` table.
+2. Just execute a SELECT statement on table `machine_info` and see if that information is already record.
+If yes, then update the records in `package_info` table.
 Essentially, all the attributes of `machine-info` table may constitute a `UNIQUE_KEY` constraint.
 3. Handle it through a client side modification in installation-test script.